johndoe31415/hsmwiz/README.md

 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQCV6Fqr80gKq+wV+MA0dMltHTuwMwyVLBvLPdtVYdsw4S2YAjfTDnLATFHOhId/fFDMbSv9qH3YI/F8ryXM8MY53J1bd3Vd5iPbnG8/Azk0F5IUw9u/bhL6/39nFWJqSKww68pe4BFtCHMfPLchT9A6lMk0QOe8rU8VNkgcZsMfQ+iDzd5OmEC7JdlJSY7kCSPHkF/SoJLk5BuftV3kVCm2VAhkMgObbNnw3xHoiL0yv/JZyBly+ssDog72EkNvbYL9bvVMk2ZqYhLESPTwMnh7x1DyznlIC2R3XuqKkrQ5ztMblCAli5S7s1yYSKj4jCYzyIZf2nfPoCTTiqNs7Eyd
 ```

-Add that last line to the `~/.ssh/authorized_keys` file on the user/host you
+Add the public key line to the `~/.ssh/authorized_keys` file on the user/host
-want to authenticate with (i.e., the one with the OpenSSH server).
+you want to authenticate with (i.e., the one with the OpenSSH server).

-When you want to login to that server, do:
+When you want to login to that server using the HSM, do:

 ```
 $ ssh -o "PKCS11Provider opensc-pkcs11.so" joe@reliant